We are here to help!

 Who is in attendance at my birth?

-Each are trained in Neonatal Resuscitation, Basic Life Support and Advanced Life Support and Obstetrics (ALSO), and Advanced Fetal Monitoring.
+Each is trained in Neonatal Resuscitation, Basic Life Support and Advanced Life Support and Obstetrics (ALSO), and Advanced Fetal Monitoring.

 All of our midwives have extensive experience in home births and waterbirths.